-Ideally we all want to identify when a topic starts to trend and be early in publishing relevant content.
+Ideally we all want to be masters at trend spotting and be early in publishing relevant content.
 First mover advantage matters in content marketing.
 We equally want to avoid joining a ‘me too’ bandwagon in areas saturated with content and where average shares are falling.
 Where a topic area is saturated with content you need to adopt a very different strategy with a greater emphasis on quality content and promotion.
 So let’s look at how you can quickly review content trends.

 With BuzzSumo’s new content analysis charts you can simply enter the topic you are interested in, and we will show you both the number of articles being published and the total number of shares over time.

 In the example below I used the topic ‘Machine learning’.
 The chart shows that the volume of content being published about machine learning has increased significantly since 2015.

 The interest in the topic, as measured by total shares, has also increased.
 There were over 1.5m shares of content published in May 2017, as we can see below.

 The BuzzSumo chart shows you total shares and the volume of content by default.
 You can remove either item by clicking on the name of the item below the chart.

 You can also switch to a weekly view by using the top right drop down.
 Below is the weekly view for machine learning.

 We might be interested in why total shares peaked in the week of July 23rd, 2017.
 By simply clicking on this point in the chart BuzzSumo brings up the most shared articles published that week as we can see below.

 We can see that the big story that week was about a Facebook chat bot which had to be shut down.
 That article got over 300,000 engagements.